nscale/usrv-dev/.github/README.md

 And go to this URL: `http://localhost:3000` - 🎉

+## Handling Enviroment specific srvfiles

+It's likely you will need to have some specific config for the enviroments your service will run in such as `development` vs `production`. usrv uses the `srvfile` as default if present.
+You can override it by adding a srvfile for an enviroment.
+So if you needed a srvfile for `development` you would create a file named `srvfile.development` and set your `NODE_ENV` enviroment variable to `development`.

+So again, the look up pattern is `srvfile.[NOD_ENV]` with it defaulting to `srvfile` if no specific file exists.

+**note:** The file extension is a lowercase form of the env var.
+So if you NODE_ENV var is set to `PRODUCTION` usrv will look for a file `srvfile.production`.
+It will obviously not mutate the env value.

 ### Thanks

 **usrv** would not be possible without the valuable open-source work of projects in the community.
 We would like to extend a special thank-you to [Richard Rodger](http://www.richardrodger.com/) and [Seneca](https://github.com/senecajs/seneca).